yuhuang3/machine-learning/Udacity/capstone_project/README.md

 3. Run the Jupyter notebook

 ### Acknowledgments
-I would like to thank Udacity for its excellent data scientist training program, my mentor for the project review, and Kaggle for the Covid-19 dataset.
+I would like to thank Udacity for its excellent data scientist training program, the project review, and Kaggle for the Covid-19 dataset.